 The “Just Communities” Curriculum

-New 1-credit course opportunities for first-year students
+New 1-credit course opportunities for Fall 2020

 The last few months have been an extraordinary period in history.
 We have witnessed a cascade of tragedies and injustices that have rocked our national conscience, leading us to look inward for answers and outward for action and solutions.
 We continue to witness acts of violence inflicted upon Black men and women, and devastating and unequal effects of the Coronavirus pandemic on our most vulnerable populations.
 Systemic racism, exemplified in the horrific deaths of George Floyd, Breonna Taylor, Tony McDade, Ahmaud Arbery, and many others have sparked protests in every state in the U.S. and in many major cities around the world.
 Out of these events has come a broadened national consciousness around issues of racial justice and systemic oppression.
 At the same time, daily life for all has come unmoored, growing unfamiliar and distorted under our extended quarantine and social isolation, challenging our solidarity as communities, big and small, national, regional, and campus.